Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Regulatory pressure and growing demand for environmental transparency are reshaping how companies operate today.

-ISO 14001 has become the de facto mandatory standard for any organization aiming for rigorous, auditable environmental management and readiness for European reporting requirements (CSRD, ESRS E2 and E3).
+ISO 14001 has become the reference standard for any organisation aiming for rigorous, auditable environmental management and readiness for European reporting (CSRD, ESRS E2 and E3).

-In this article, we analyze the best software solutions for ISO 14001 compliance, with a clear focus on tools that simplify implementation and explain why Manglai ranks first due to its methodological robustness, integration with ESG strategy, and strong focus on water, carbon, and waste.
+In this article we analyse the best software solutions for ISO 14001 compliance, with an explicit focus on tools that simplify certification, and explain why Manglai ranks first for its methodological robustness, its integration with ESG strategy and its clear focus on water, carbon and waste.

 What does ISO 14001 require?

-ISO 14001 defines the minimum requirements for implementing an Environmental Management System (EMS) based on continuous improvement.
-However, operational obligations have evolved due to European legislative advances and increasing demands from certification bodies.
+ISO 14001 sets out the requirements for implementing an environmental management system (EMS) based on continuous improvement.
+Operational obligations have evolved due to European legislative advances and increasing demands from certification bodies.

-To comply today, companies must demonstrate real control over significant environmental aspects, full traceability of evidence, and a systematic capacity for data analysis.
-This involves measuring consumption, generating indicators, planning objectives, assessing risks, conducting internal audits, and documenting all processes.
+To comply today, a company must demonstrate real control over its significant environmental aspects, full traceability of evidence and a systematic capacity for data analysis.
+This involves measuring consumption, generating indicators, planning objectives, assessing risks, conducting internal audits and documenting all processes.

-ISO 14001 certification can no longer be sustained with manual procedures.
-86% of certified organizations audited over the past two years use some form of environmental software to integrate data, automate controls, and maintain an orderly document base.
+ISO 14001 certification is increasingly difficult to sustain with purely manual procedures.
+A growing number of certified organisations use some form of environmental software to integrate data, automate controls and maintain an orderly document base.

-Digitalization has become essential because environmental data variability and the need to demonstrate year-over-year compliance require tools that ensure consistency and traceability.
+Digitalisation is gaining ground because the variability of environmental data and the need to demonstrate year-on-year compliance call for tools that ensure consistency and traceability.

-In addition, integration with CSRD has turned environmental data into audited information, requiring robust, verifiable systems aligned with standards such as ISO 14046 for water and ISO 14064 for emissions.
+In addition, integration with the CSRD has turned environmental data into audited information, which calls for robust, verifiable systems aligned with standards such as ISO 14046 for water and ISO 14064 for emissions.

 What role does the water footprint play in ISO 14001?

-Although ISO 14001 is a general standard, auditors prioritize critical indicators such as corporate water footprint, basin-level risk analysis, and water-use traceability.
+Although ISO 14001 is a general standard, auditors prioritise critical indicators such as the corporate water footprint, basin-level risk analysis and water-use traceability.

 Prolonged drought in Spain and increasing pressure on multiple river basins have made water a strategic environmental parameter.
-Digital systems must therefore be capable of collecting direct and indirect consumption data, measuring evaporation, returns to the environment, internal reuse, and—most importantly—assessing the real impact of water use on local availability.
-This last requirement depends on ISO 14046 methodology.
+Digital systems must therefore be capable of collecting direct and indirect consumption data, measuring evaporation, returns to the environment, internal reuse and, above all, assessing the real impact of water use on local availability.
+This last requirement depends on the ISO 14046 methodology.

-Digitalizing the water footprint has reduced common audit deviations by 34%, including incomplete data, site discrepancies, and conversion errors.
+Digitalising the water footprint helps reduce the most common audit deviations: incomplete data, discrepancies between sites and conversion errors.

-For a deeper methodological explanation, you can read our article on water neutrality: Is it an achievable goal for industry in Spain? and why it is a key indicator for water-intensive industries.
+For a fuller methodological explanation, take a look at our article on water neutrality: is it an achievable goal for industry in Spain? and why it is a key indicator for water-intensive industries.

 Criteria for choosing ISO 14001 software

-Software aligned with international standards ensures data and calculations withstand external audits.
-For ISO 14001, the tool must enable identification and control of significant environmental aspects with clear traceability.
-ISO 14046 applies to water footprinting, ISO 14064 to emissions, and ESRS frameworks under CSRD to regulatory reporting.
+1. Methodological rigour: software aligned with international standards ensures that data and calculations withstand an external audit.
+For ISO 14001, the tool must enable the identification and control of significant environmental aspects with clear traceability.
+For the water footprint, the mandatory reference is ISO 14046; for emissions, ISO 14064; and for regulatory reporting, the European ESRS frameworks that form part of the CSRD.

-Traceability is a requirement for both ISO 14001 and CSRD.
-The software must link each environmental indicator to documentary evidence such as water bills, waste certificates, laboratory reports, meter records, environmental permits, and inspection photos.
-Versioning, internal e-signatures, change history, and review chains are essential.
+3. Traceability and verifiable evidence: traceability is a requirement for both ISO 14001 and the CSRD.
+Suitable software must link each environmental indicator to a set of documentary evidence: water bills, waste certificates, laboratory reports, meter records, environmental permits and inspection photos.
+It should also incorporate document versioning, internal e-signatures, change history and review chains that make it possible to reconstruct any environmental decision taken over time.

-The software must scale with the company and integrate with existing systems: ERPs, energy platforms, IoT sensors, waste databases, and maintenance systems.
-It should consolidate sites, compare indicators, and generate aggregated reports without losing site-level detail.
+4. Integration and scalability: the software must grow at the pace of the company and integrate with existing systems.
+This includes ERPs, energy platforms, IoT sensors, waste databases and maintenance systems.
+Suitable software should consolidate sites, compare indicators and generate aggregated reports without losing the detail of individual contributions.

 Which is the best software for ISO 14001?

-Choosing the best ISO 14001 software depends on its ability to sustain a truly auditable environmental system.
-Today’s organizations need solutions that centralize data, automate indicators, and guarantee full evidence traceability.
+Choosing the best ISO 14001 software depends on the tool's ability to sustain a truly auditable environmental system.
+Today, organisations need solutions that centralise data, automate indicators and guarantee full evidence traceability.

-Recording consumption alone is not enough.
-The software must integrate water, waste, emissions, and environmental risks into a coherent workflow aligned with ISO requirements and CSRD ESRS reporting.
+Recording consumption alone is not enough: the software must integrate water, waste, emissions and environmental risks into a coherent workflow, aligned with the requirements of the standard and with the CSRD's ESRS reporting.

-Below, we analyze the solutions that best meet these requirements.
+Below, we analyse the solutions that best meet these requirements.

 1. Manglai

-Manglai is the most complete option for companies needing rigorous yet simple ISO 14001 management.
-Its integrated approach to water, waste, and emissions consolidates the entire environmental system into a single auditable workflow—placing it at the top of the ISO 14001 software ranking.
+Manglai is one of the most complete options for companies that need to manage ISO 14001 with rigour and without complexity.
+Its integrated approach to water, waste and emissions consolidates the entire environmental system into a single auditable workflow.
+That is why it tops this list of the best software for ISO 14001.

-It is designed for sustainability teams requiring comprehensive ISO 14001 management, with a strong focus on water footprint, waste, and emissions.
+It is specifically designed for sustainability teams that need to manage ISO 14001 comprehensively, with a particular focus on water footprint, waste and emissions.

 __wf_reserved_inherit

-• Full environmental system traceability, from indicators to evidence
+• Full traceability of the environmental system, from indicators to evidence.

-• Water footprint aligned with ISO 14046, including geographic factors and basin analysis
+• Water footprint aligned with ISO 14046, with geographic factors and basin analysis.

-• Guided workflows that reduce audit time by up to 40%
+• Guided workflows that reduce the time spent preparing audits.

 __wf_reserved_inherit